Nektar (Swedish band)

-Nektar is a Swedish indie rock band, formed in Gothenburg in 2024.
+Nektar is a Swedish indie rock band, formed in Gothenburg in 2023.

 History

-The band was formed in early 2024.
+The band was formed in late 2023.
 Their debut album Magnolia was released in September 2024.
 In March 2025, the band won a GAFFA Award for Breakthrough of the Year.

 In June 2025, the band signed a contract with Sony Music.
 On 8 August, they released the single "Faller".
 In November 2025, Nektar released their second studio album, Om du behöver mig (Swedish for "If You Need Me").
+The album was nominated for the 2026 Grammis Award for "Best Rock" and "Best Newcomer".